-Programming and other direct costs include costs incurred by the Company for the transport and termination of voice and data services provided by a subsidiary of Altice N.V.
+Programming and other direct costs include costs include costs include costs include to the Company for the transport and termination of voice and data services provided by a subsidiary of Altice N.V.

 A subsidiary of Altice N.V. provides certain executive services, including CEO, CFO and COO services, to the Company.
 Compensation under the terms of the agreement is an annual fee of \$30,000 to be paid by the Company.
 Fees associated with this agreement recorded by the Company amounted to approximately \$7,500 and \$2,500 for the three months ended March 31, 2017 and 2016, respectively.